What is a Personal Loan?

 - A personal finance broker

-You can apply for a personal loan over the phone, online, or in person.
-Online lenders offer faster approval on personal loans than when applying with traditional lenders, such as banks.
+You can apply over the phone, online, or in person.
+Online lenders offer faster approval than traditional lenders, such as banks.

 Depending on the personal loan lender you choose to apply with, approving your application can take anywhere from a few minutes to a couple of weeks.
 If speed is important, you may wish to consider an online lender first.